Gauge fields induced by curved spacetime: Introduction

-In the light of the above, the result obtained here is surprising: On a discrete lattice\cite{susskind_lattice_1977}, a periodic spacetime metric is equivalent to a gauge field and to a periodic scalar field.
-More precisely, I found that the Hamiltonian of a Dirac fermion in a curved spacetime\cite{mcvittie_diracs_1932,mann_semiclassical_1991} described by a periodic spacetime metric is equivalent to the Hamiltonian of a nonrelativistic fermion in a gauge field (Harper-Hofstadter model\cite{harper_single_1955,hofstadter_energy_1976}) or in a periodic scalar field (Aubry-André model\cite{aubry_analyticity_1980}) when regularized on the lattice.
-While the duality between nonrelativistic lattice fermions in gauge fields (Harper-Hofstadter) and periodic scalar fields (Aubry-André model) is well known, the connection with Dirac fermions in curved periodic spacetime on a lattice is unexpected: In essence, these three different models are all different physical representations of the same quantum group $\mathcal{U}_q(\mathfrak{sl}_2)$, generated by the exponentiation of two canonical conjugate operators.
-These operators are the two components of the gauge invariant momentum (Harper-Hofstadter model), position and momentum (Aubry-André model), and a linear combination of position and momentum (periodic spacetime metrics).
+In the light of the above, the result obtained here is surprising: On a discrete lattice~\cite{susskind_lattice_1977}, a periodic spacetime metric is equivalent to a gauge field and to a periodic scalar field.
+More precisely, I found that the Hamiltonian of a Dirac fermion in a curved spacetime~\cite{mcvittie_diracs_1932,mann_semiclassical_1991} described by a periodic spacetime metric is equivalent to the Hamiltonian of a nonrelativistic fermion in a gauge field (Harper-Hofstadter model~\cite{harper_single_1955,hofstadter_energy_1976}) or in a periodic scalar field (Aubry-André model~\cite{aubry_analyticity_1980}) when regularized on the lattice.
+Although the duality between nonrelativistic lattice fermions in gauge fields (Harper-Hofstadter) and periodic scalar fields (Aubry-André model) is well known~\cite{dominguez-castro_the-aubryandre_2019,marra_hofstadter-toda_2024}, the connection with Dirac fermions in curved periodic spacetime on a lattice is unexpected: In essence, these three different models are all different physical representations of the same quantum group $\mathcal{U}_q(\mathfrak{sl}_2)$, generated by the exponentiation of two canonical conjugate operators.
+These operators are the two components of the gauge-invariant momentum (Harper-Hofstadter model), position and momentum (Aubry-André model), and a linear combination of position and momentum (periodic spacetime metrics).
 Hence, on a lattice, Dirac fermions in a periodic spacetime metric are obtained via a canonical transformation of nonrelativistic fermions in a periodic scalar field.
-This triality (i.e., nontrivial equivalence between three different models) mandates that all three models share the same properties, e.g., fractal phase diagrams, self-similarity, topological invariants, flat bands and topological quantized current in the incommensurate regimes, as I will shortly illustrate.
-Hamiltonians describing Dirac fermions in a curved spacetime regularized on a lattice are often considered in condensed matter\cite{cortijo_a-cosmological_2007,juan_charge_2007,vozmediano_gauge_2008,de-juan_dislocations_2010,cortijo_geometrical_2012,iorio_quantum_2014,castro_symmetry_2018}.
-These results may open new venues for studying analog gravity.
+This triality (i.e., nontrivial equivalence between three different models) mandates that all three models share the same properties, e.g., fractal phase diagrams, self-similarity, topological invariants, flat bands, and topologically quantized current in the incommensurate regimes, as I will shortly illustrate.
+Hamiltonians describing Dirac fermions in a curved spacetime regularized on a lattice are often considered in condensed matter~\cite{cortijo_a-cosmological_2007,juan_charge_2007,vozmediano_gauge_2008,de-juan_dislocations_2010,cortijo_geometrical_2012,iorio_quantum_2014,castro_symmetry_2018}.
+These results may open new avenues for studying analog gravity, in particular the Unruh effect and universe expansions/contractions, and hint at novel ways to look at quantized gravity theories.